How To Help Someone With Anxiety

 Generalized Anxiety Disorder (GAD)

-Individuals with GAD experience excessive worrying about multiple different things, more days than not, to the point that it may interfere with their physical and mental health.
+Individuals with generalized anxiety disorder experience excessive worrying about multiple different things, more days than not, to the point that it may interfere with their physical and mental health.

 Understand the signs: